nihedon/sd-webui-prompt-pilot/README.md

 - Type `*` followed by a word to perform a Danbooru-style tag search.
 This supports multi-byte (e.g. Japanese) character input. (e.g., typing `*少女` will suggest "1girl")
 - You can configure whether tags are space-separated or underscore-separated.
 - Tags are prioritized based on usage frequency rather than total post count.
+- Press Shift+Tab while tag suggestions are displayed to open the wiki page for the selected tag.

 ## Notes